+As of October 14, 2011, we adopted our 2011 Equity Incentive Plan (the "2011 Plan").
+Employees, directors, consultants and advisors of the Company are eligible to participate in the 2011 Plan.
 The 2011 Plan initially had 180,000 shares of common stock reserved for issuance in the form of incentive stock options, non-qualified options, common stock, and grant appreciation rights.
 The 2011 Plan was not approved by our stockholders within the required one-year period following its adoption and, accordingly, no incentive stock options can be granted under that plan.
 In August 2013 our Board of Directors and a majority of our stockholders approved an amendment to increase the number of shares available under the 2011 Plan from 180,000 shares to 1,700,000 shares, and an amendment to increase the number options or other awards that can be granted to any one person during a twelve (12) month period from 50,000 shares to 300,000 shares.
 The foregoing amendment to the 2011 Plan became effective in September 2013.
-As of September 23, 2014, only 76,250 shares were available for future grant under the 2011 Plan.
-As a result, our Board has adopted the new 2014 Equity Incentive Plan (see, Proposal 2, below).
+As of December 31, 2014, no shares were available for future grant under the 2011 Plan

+2014 Equity Incentive Plan